smogon/pokemon-showdown/README.md

 Installing
 ------------------------------------------------------------------------

 Pokemon Showdown requires [node.js][1], either v0.6.3 through v0.8.22, or v0.10.2 and up.
-(Unfortunately, v0.10.0 and v0.10.1 of `node.js` both contain [a bug][2] that crashes Pokemon Showdown in some cases, so those versions must be avoided.)
-Install `node.js` if you don't have it yet, but make sure you install a supported version.
+Install `node.js` if you don't have it yet; the latest stable version is a good choice to install.

 Next, obtain a copy of Pokemon Showdown.
 If you're reading this outside of GitHub, you've probably already done this.
 If you're reading this in GitHub, there's a "Clone" button in the top left, or if you're really lazy, there's a "ZIP" download button.
 I recommend the Clone method - it's more time-consuming to set up, but much easier to update.